daneelcayce/storycompile/README.md

 This shell script takes a list of text files and copies their contents into a new file.
 It was created by Daniel Alexander (xandernaut) during NaNoWriMo 2017, for the purpose of easily counting total words over several text files.

-It was inspired in part by Thomas Gideon's "flashbake" scripts and Scrivener's manuscript compilation feature.
+It was inspired by Scrivener's manuscript-compilation feature, and by [Thomas Gideon's "flashbake" script](https://github.com/commandline/flashbake).

 ### Usage ###